Give Ireland Back to the Irish: Critical reception and legacy

 Authors Chip Madinger and Mark Easter describe the song's lyrics as "clumsy (yet well-intentioned)" and comment that McCartney fully exploited the "'hip' cachet" resulting from the radio ban in his print advertising for the release.
 They view the song as an unwise choice for Wings' first single, given the relative failure of Wild Life.
 When compiling the Wingspan greatest hits album in 2001, McCartney had intended to include "Give Ireland Back to the Irish".
-Following a terrorist incident in London that year, however, he acceded to EMI's request to omit the song, recognising that its inclusion might be viewed as a gesture of support for the IRA's use of violence.
+Following a terrorist incident in London that year, however, he acceded to EMI's request to omit the song, recognising that its inclusion might be viewed as a gesture of support for the IRA.

 "Give Ireland Back to the Irish" and McCartney's political stance formed one of the Beatles-related parodies included on National Lampoon magazine's 1972 album Radio Dinner.
 In the sketch, an Irishman attempts to sing the song in a pub but is soon silenced by a blaze of gunfire.

 Singer Morrissey, an Englishman of Irish descent like McCartney, commented, "He also once sang 'Give Ireland back to the Irish,' which was directed at the Queen.
 Well, she refused, and she still refuses, yet Sir Paul gives her the thumbs up!"
-He further criticised McCartney, whom he nicknamed "Sir Paul McCartload", for not returning his knighthood in protest of the British monarchy's treatment of animals.

-Kevin Rowland, a songwriter of Irish parentage, applauded the single in a 2020 interview, and recalled: "In this club, they normally played soul music, which you had to learn how to dance to, if you wanted to dance with a girl.
-And suddenly ‘Give Ireland Back to the Irish’ comes on at the end of the night.
-I told my parents about it, because the room erupted.
-I realised everyone there was like me: second-generation Irish."